-As managed care continues to make substantial changes in the field of behavioral healthcare, it is important to understand what you are paying for with your healthcare monies.
-There is a great degree of differences between professional's degrees in this field, and those differences may impact on the effectiveness and quality of your psychotherapy work.
+As managed care continues to make substantial changes in the field of behavioral healthcare, it is important to understand what you are paying for with your health care monies.
+There is a great degree of difference between professionals degrees in this field, and those differences may affect the effectiveness and quality of your psychotherapy work.

 In nearly every state in the U.S., therapists must be licensed to practice (e.g., receive a fee for services) under specific, protected titles.
 For instance, the terms “psychologist” and “psychiatrist” are protected legal terms in every state and, when referring to providing clinical services, can only be used by properly licensed professionals.
 Ideally, such licensure helps to ensure that the professional has passed a minimum set of qualifications via a written examination and that if a problem arises with their provision of professional services, the authorities of that state have some recourse.
 In the real world, however, bad therapists obtain licensure all the time and the redress procedures for filing a complaint against a therapist nearly always favor the therapist.
 Nevertheless, when shopping for a therapist, make sure the professional is licensed whenever possible.
 I wrote for Mental Help Net.)